 Also when swap is used, the image in the

 primary slot is checked for

 ENCRYPTED flag and the key TLV.
 If those are present the

 primary slot to

 PS: Each encrypted image must have its own key TLV that should be unique and used only for this particular image.

 Also when swap method is employed, the sizes of both images are saved to the status area just before starting the upgrade process, because it would be very hard to determine this information when an interruption occurs and the information is spread across multiple areas.

-- If using RSA-OAEP, generating a keypair follows steps similar to those described in signed_images
+- If using RSA-OAEP, generate a keypair following steps similar to those described in signed_images to create RSA keys.

 - If using AES-KW-128 (